-Based on the information provided by the experts, other than with respect to PricewaterhouseCoopers LLP, Chartered Accountants, none of the experts named in the foregoing section held, at the time they prepared or certified such statement, report or valuation, or received after such time or will receive any registered or beneficial interest, direct or indirect, in any of the securities or other property of Victoria or of one of the associates or affiliates of Victoria.
+Based on the information provided by the experts, none of the experts named in the foregoing section held, at the time they prepared or certified such statement, report or valuation, or received after such time or will receive any registered or beneficial interest, direct or indirect, in any of the securities or other property of Victoria or of one of the associates or affiliates of Victoria.

-The auditors of Victoria are PricewaterhouseCoopers LLP, Chartered Accountants, of Toronto, Ontario.
-PricewaterhouseCoopers LLP, Chartered Accountants, are independent with respect to Victoria within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario, Canada.
+The auditors of Victoria are Ernst & Young LLP, Chartered Accountants, of Toronto, Ontario.
+Ernst & Young LLP, Chartered Accountants, are independent with respect to Victoria within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario, Canada.